-If this describes you, or someone you know then, be assured, it is a treatable condition and there is a cure.
+If this describes you, or someone you know then, take it from me, it is a treatable condition and there is a cure.
 It’s also far more common than you may think .
-It’s not just you – there are millions more, it’s just not talked about very much!
+It’s not just you and me – there are millions more all over the world, it’s just not talked about very much!

 Shy Bladder Syndrome Information Pages